hanabi1224/sccache-action/README.md

     cache-save: true
     # Optional whether or not updating cache when hit
     cache-update: true
+    # Optional whether to put the date-time string into the cache key
+    cache-date: true
     # Optional,  e.g. v0.3.0
     release-name: latest
     # Optional